brunotot/brunotot/README.md

 ## Passionate Software Developer

-- ⭐ specializes in Java Spring Boot & React
+- ⭐ specializes in Java (Spring Boot) & TypeScript (React)
-- 🧑‍💼 boasts 3+ years of professional experience in Software Development
+- 🧑‍💼 boasts 4+ years of professional experience in Software Development
-- 📚 holds Bachelor's Degree in Computer Science
+- 📚 owns a Bachelor's Degree in Computer Science
 - ♟️ when not busy coding, sits and plays chess like an old man

 ## 🌐 Socials